 INTD 7995 - Complementary Practices for Health and Healing.
-Three to five (3-5) credits
+Three to five (3-5) credits reviewed.

-The course gives an overview of various health belief systems in Complementary and Alternative Medicine (CAM) and examines the current trends in the utilization of some of these practices and its implications.
-Specific therapeutic practices will be discussed.
-Information resources of natural products will also be reviewed.
 The paradigms in which biomedical model is based, its strengths and limitations will be discussed, as well as comparison with other healing philosophies and practices.
 Most common forms of healing practices, its theories, proposed mechanism of action, specific indication, expected results, available scientific evidence, contraindications, adverse effects, and interactions or interference between conventional and non-conventional practices will be study.
 This course will be offered at the undergraduate, graduate, and first professional level.
 For medical school students the number of hours will fluctuate between 80-160 hours.
 The instructional strategies will include lecture, discussion, practical experience, case study, and workshop.